 Democratic powers in germany at that time were incompetent and not able to handle the power they were given by the military after the lost war

 It can happen, and needs to be watched for.
-The UK probably is being slowly muslimised.
+The UK probably is being slowly muslimised.1.
+A society can easily sleepwalk into the control of an evil ideology which the majority would reject if they could view it objectively.

 If the general population.